 Recently I attended a free program on early literacy skills for 2 year olds put on by the Westerville Public Library.
 It was part of the American Library Association's "Every Child Ready to Read" program.
+1.)
+Print Awareness: Noticing print, knowing how to handle a book and knowing how to follow the words on a page.

 - Occasionally use your finger to point to the words that you are reading.
 (Don't over do this because it can get annoying!),